panther-labs/panther/docs/gitbook/operations/inventory.md

 ## panther-rules-engine-queue-dlq

-The dead letter queue for the `panther-rules-engine-queue`.
+This is the dead letter queue for the `panther-rules-engine-queue`.
+Items are in this queue due to a failure of the `panther-rules-engine` lambda.
+When the system has recovered they should be re-queued to the `panther-rules-engine-queue` using the Panther tool `requeue`.

 ## panther-snapshot-api

-The `panther-snapshot-api` lambda implements the resources API for the UI.
+The `panther-snapshot-api` lambda implements the snapshot API.

 ## panther-snapshot-pollers